Iain Banks

 Iain Menzies Banks (/ˈmɪŋᵻz/; 16 February 1954 – 9 June 2013) was a Scottish author, writing mainstream fiction as Iain Banks and science fiction as Iain M. Banks.
-After the success of The Wasp Factory (1984), he began to write full time.
-His first science fiction book, Consider Phlebas, appeared in 1987, marking the start of the Culture series.
 His books have been adapted for theatre, radio, and television.
 In 2008, The Times named Banks in their list of the 50 greatest British writers since 1945.

+Banks began writing full time after the success of his debut novel The Wasp Factory (1984), which has since sold over a million copies and been translated into 80 languages.
+The novel was named one of the 100 best books of the 20th century in a 1997 poll; (Note: The poll was conducted by Waterstones and Channel 4.) in 2016, it was ranked the second-best Scottish novel of all time in a BBC Scotland poll.
+(Note: The poll was conducted by BBC Scotland in partnership with the Scottish Book Trust and the Scottish Library and Information Council.)
+His first science fiction book, Consider Phlebas (1987), marked the start of the Culture series, consisting of ten novels.

 In April 2013, Banks revealed he had inoperable cancer and was unlikely to live beyond a year.
-He died on 9 June 2013.
+He died on 9 June 2013, at the age of 59.

 Early life

 Banks was born in Dunfermline, Fife, to a mother who was a professional ice skater and a father who was an officer in the Admiralty.
 An only child, he lived in North Queensferry until the age of nine, near the naval dockyards in Rosyth, where his father was based.
 The family then moved to Gourock due to his father's work.
 When someone introduced him to science fiction by giving him Kemlo and the Zones of Silence by Reginald Alec Martin, he continued reading the series, which encouraged him to write science fiction himself.
 Banks attended Gourock and Greenock High Schools.
 From 1972 to 1975, Banks studied English, philosophy, and psychology at the University of Stirling.

 After graduation, Banks took a succession of jobs that left him free to write in the evenings.
 These supported his writing throughout his twenties and allowed him to take long breaks between contracts, during which time he travelled through Europe and North America.
 During this period, he worked as an IBM 'Expediter Analyser' (a kind of procurement clerk), a testing technician for the British Steel Corporation, and a costing clerk for a law firm in London's Chancery Lane.